AZoumis/Heuristic-cluster-editing/README.md

-# Developing efficient heuristic approaches for cluster editing, inspired by other clustering problems
+# Developing efficient heuristic approaches to cluster editing, inspired by other clustering problems
 ### Angelos Zoumis

-This repository contains the algorithms used during the experiments for the research project of Developing efficient heuristic approaches for cluster editing, inspired by other clustering problems by Angelos Zoumis.
+This repository contains the algorithms used during the experiments for the research project of Developing efficient heuristic approaches to cluster editing, inspired by other clustering problems by Angelos Zoumis.

 ## Code
 In order to run the code, python 3 and numpy is required.
 Furthermore, the graphs can be downloaded from here: https://pacechallenge.org/2021/tracks